 It’s up to you as the employer to assess the situation if an employee is returning to work from an affected area and make a decision based on the most recent information available.

-Q. Several of my employees have requested time off because schools have remained closed.
+Q: Several of my employees are unable to return to work or have requested time off because they are unable to arrange childcare.
 What are their entitlements if I approve time off?

 A: As this is similar to other instances of school closures, the normal rules on unpaid time off for dependants will apply unless you provide greater contractual entitlements.
 If your contract does not provide pay for time off to look after dependents you may choose to, but don’t have to.

-There is no set amount of time that an employee is entitled to be absent from work as it depends on the exact nature of the situation and each case will be different.
+There is no set amount of time that an employee is entitled to be absent from work under this type of leave as it depends on the exact nature of the situation and each case will be different.
 Generally, employees are entitled to take a reasonable amount of time off to deal with the emergency and where possible make alternative arrangements.

 If an employee is unable to make care arrangements in these circumstances you may discuss options with them including the use of annual leave, unpaid parental leave or alternative work arrangements where possible, such as working from home.